kubedb/docs/docs/guides/mysql/pitr/volumesnapshot/archiver.md

 ```

-`mysql-sidekick` is responsible for uploading binlog files
+`mysql-sidekick` pod is responsible for uploading binlog files

-`mysql-backup-config-full-backup-1703680982-vqf7c` are the pod of volumes levels backups for MySQL.
+`mysql-backup-config-full-backup-1703680982-vqf7c` is the pod of volumes levels backups for MySQL.

-`mysql-backup-config-manifest-1703680982-62x97` are the pod of the manifest backup related to MySQL object
+`mysql-backup-config-manifest-1703680982-62x97` is the pod of the manifest backup related to MySQL object

 `retention-policy-mysql-archiver-full-backup-1733206003-b2b42` will automatically clean up previous full-backup of volumesnapshots according to the rules defined in the `mysql-retention-policy` custom resource (CR).